 Starting your own medical practice is an exciting way to take the practice of medicine into your own hands.
 However, it’s also complicated and challenging.
 For your medical business to be successful, you need a clear and detailed plan at the outset to keep things moving on schedule.
 This step-by-step guide can help you start a private medical practice, from obtaining funding to welcoming the first patients.

 There is no universal formula for starting a medical practice.
-It might be worth your while to hire a professional consultant who has started medical practices before and is aware of the potential pitfalls.
-After all, the details of starting up will vary from specialty to specialty, and some laws and regulations might differ by state.
+It might be worth your while to hire a professional consultant who has started medical practices before, is aware of the pitfalls and challenges, and can advise you on medical malpractice insurance and workers’ compensation.
+After all, the specific details of starting up vary by specialty, and some laws and regulations differ by state.

 “If you’re not independently wealthy, or you just have enough money to set out the cost to open but also need to have operating capital until revenue comes in, then you need a loan,” he said.

 So, how can you convince a bank to front you the money you’ll need?

 To figure out your financing, make a pro forma.
 A pro forma is the lighter version of a full-blown business plan, with revenue and debt projections grounded in reality.
 In your pro forma, account for all your medical clinic expenses, debt and anticipated revenues.
 Bankers can tell which projections are realistic and which aren’t; it’s their job to make wise investments, so you’ll want to back up any numbers you use if you’re going to pursue a bank loan.
 A strong pro forma will project at least three years into the future and sometimes as far as five years out.